 At the moment, the EXP 12 Speed 6e is just a concept.
 We had our fingers crossed for a production version of the 2015 coupe and haven't been treated to that yet, so hopes of the latest version making it to the market look slim.
 Then again, Bentley does say it was built to "gauge public and customer feedback to shape [its] future luxury strategy."
 Maybe, given enough interest, that strategy could include an electric two-seat roadster?

-Check out the video below for a closer look at the stunning interior of the EXP 12 Speed 6e.
+Check out the video below for a closer look at the EXP 12 Speed 6e.